neeraj9/SignalBlocks/readme.md

 2. graphical based approach where users will use blocks as drag an drop, while the c++ engine is running in the background (more like Matlab Simulink).
-3. Have some more thoughts but none mature enough to state yet.
+3. Have some more thoughts but none mature enough to document.

 ## Motivation

-I was always facinated by Matlab power and ease of use while in college and wanted to implement something similar but in a language which can be compiled to native format for blazingly fast performance.
+I was always facinated by Matlab's power and ease of use while in college and wanted to implement something similar, but in a language which can be compiled to native format for blazingly fast performance.
 This project is an attempt to give a basic frameowork which will (soon) encapsulate many of the open source software to construct a building